modelcontextstandard/.github/profile/README.md

 Research suggests up to 8% of MCP servers on GitHub contain potentially malicious code [1](https://blog.virustotal.com/2025/06/what-17845-github-repos-taught-us-about.html).

 ### The Development Burden
-For every MCP client developer:
+For every MCP client/app developer:
 - Master prompt engineering for each model (again)
 - Handle protocol-specific authentication with a new protocol
 - Learn new toolchains for debugging, monitoring and auditing